PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-08 11:40:10
+Last updated: 2024-04-08 11:41:16
-Random Quote: Time is crucial in a kidnapping.
-The sooner action's taken, the better your chances of things working out, and everybody coming home in one piece.
-They put that in the handbook nowadays. - Walt Breslin
+Random Quote: The men of always aren't interested in the children of never. - Pablo Escobar